Therapy for the Highly Sensitive Person in San Antonio

 -

-My therapy focuses on helping you honor your natural sensitivity while healing any unresolved trauma that might be adding extra weight.
+This therapy together focuses on helping you lean into and honor your natural sensitivity while healing any unresolved trauma that might be adding extra weight.

 -